-An eligible employee can purchase ordinary shares at a price of 85% of the fair market value of the ordinary shares at the beginning of the six-month offering period (or 85% of the fair market value of the ordinary shares on the semi-annual purchase date, if that is lower).
+An eligible employee can purchase ordinary shares at a price of 85% of the fair market value of the ordinary shares at the beginning of the six-month offering period (or 85% of the fair market value of the ordinary shares or the semi-annual purchase date, if that is lower).
 Each eligible employee can elect to purchase ordinary shares under the ESPP in an amount of up to 15% of the employee's compensation, but not more than 1,250 shares per participant on any purchase date.
-Employees may terminate their participation in the ESPP at any time during the offering period, and participation ends automatically on termination of employment with us.
-Each outstanding purchase right will be exercised immediately prior to our merger or consolidation with another company.
-Our board of directors may amend or terminate each of the ESPPs immediately after the close of any purchase date.
+Employees may terminate their participation in the ESPP at any time during the offering period, and participation ends automatically on terminate each of the ESPPs immediately after the close of any purchase date.